24f1000794/EduBridge/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
+- ✅ Personalized Learning
-- ✅ Feature 2
+- ✅ Multilingual Support
-- ✅ Feature 3
+- ✅ Offline Access
-- ✅ Feature 4
+- ✅ Mentor Matching

 Add images, GIFs, or screenshots if helpful!